firemodels/bot/Firebot/README.md

 7. Ensure that a queue named `firebot` is created, enabled, and started in the torque queueing system and that nodes are defined for this queue.
 Test the `qstat` command.
 If you use some other queue say batch then use `-q batch` when running firebot.

 8. By default, firebot sends email to the email address configured for your bot repo (output of command `git config user.email` ) .
-If you wish email to go to different email addresses, create a file named $HOME/.firebot/firebot_email_list.sh that looks like:
+If you wish email to go to different email addresses, create a file named $HOME/.firebot/firebot_email_list.sh for some `user1` and `user2` (or more) that looks like:

 ```
 #!/bin/bash